 Sensor technology continues to improve with every new generation, getting more sensitive with less noise at high ISOs.
 Generally, full frame cameras have an advantage over crop sized and smaller sensors due to the size of each pixel being larger and able to capture more photons in the same time frame.
 Sensor size, pixel density (number of megapixels), and in-camera processing all determine the quality of image at high ISO.
 You want a camera that can shoot cleanly to ISO 2500 at least, and preferably ISO 3200 to 6400 for very dark skies.
 Some newer mirrorless and crop sensor cameras are quite capable of this, particularly by Sony and Fuji.

-Focal length / 500 rule
+Focal Length / 500 Rule

 Wide angle lenses let you use longer exposures at night without stars streaking.
 A frequently used rule of thumb is to divide 500 by your focal length for the maximum number of seconds you can use for an exposure and still get acceptably sharp stars.
 It’s a relative figure—stars don’t appear to move as fast near the north star, but the further away from Polaris and the closer to the equator you get, the faster the stars appear to move.
-If you don’t have a 35mm full frame sensor, divide again by the crop factor (1.6 for Canon crop sensor DSLRs, 1.5 for Nikon crop sensor DSLRs, and 2 for most mirrorless cameras).
+If you don’t have a 35mm full frame sensor, divide again by the crop factor (1.6 for Canon crop sensor DSLRs, 1.5 for Nikon crop sensor DSLRs, and 2 for some mirrorless cameras).
 14mm to 35mm on a full frame sensor is best for Milky Way photography.
 50mm and higher usually need a tracker to avoid streaking at long enough shutter speeds.

 Here are some examples: